 Billings Montana Veterans Affairs Division

 Rental assistance for homeless veterans.
-You can also receive other services such as medical, counseling, medical assistance with case management and clinical services.
+You can also receive other medical counseling services, medical assistance with case management, and clinical services.

 1766 Majestic Lane

 Billings, MT 59102

 Salvation Army – Havre